Update!! Click here to see a full list of the best iPhone poker sites online.

 Here's a quick video showing me doing all of the above on my iPhone 2G.
-I realise the video quality if very poor, but at least you can see it working.
+I realize the video quality is very poor but at least you can see it working.

 In the video I'm running Jaadu over wireless internet.
 If you have a first-gen iPhone, you're going to need wireless as the Edge network is simply too slow for this.

 If your 3G connection is strong, you should have no problem using this system on the go.